-- Land donation or city write-down of the development site.
+- Land donation or write-down of the development site.
 Documentation used to determine the market value must be submitted.
-This could include an appraisal, assessment information, broker opinion with comparable properties, or other data deemed acceptable by Minnesota Housing. - In-kind work and materials donated at no cost - Local government donation/waiver of project specific costs, assessments or fees (e.g., SAC/WAC) - Reservation land not subject to local property taxes calculate net present value (NPV) by using NPV discounted by applicable federal rate (AFR) for the term of the LURA) - Reservation land with long-term low cost leases - Funder commitments to modify existing debt including: debt forgiveness; forgiveness of interest payable; reduction in interest rate (measured as amount of interest saved over term of loan).
-Commitments must contain no contingencies other than receipt of a tax credit award.
-At the time of application, written documentation from the funder justifying the amount and the terms of the contribution must be provided. - Tax Increment Financing (TIF) (calculate the net present value (NPV) by using NPV discounted by applicable federal rate (AFR) for the term of the TIF loan).
-Provide satisfactory documentation that the contribution is committed to the development at the time of application, including a letter from the city and a city council resolution, indicating its intention to provide TIF assistance and the anticipated amount and term.
-The documentation should include the TIF analysis from the city or its consultant. - Tax abatement (calculate net present value (NPV) by using NPV discounted by applicable federal rate (AFR) for 30 years).
+This could include an appraisal, assessment information, broker opinion with comparable properties, or other data deemed acceptable by Minnesota Housing. - In-kind work and materials that benefit the project are donated at a lower or no cost. - Local government reduction, donation or waiver of project specific costs, assessments or fees (e.g., SAC/WAC) - Reservation land not subject to local property taxes.
+Documentation must include the amount and term (up to term of the Minnesota Housing deferred loan or LURA).
+Calculate net present value (NPV) by using NPV discounted by applicable federal rate (AFR) for the term. - Reservation land with long-term low cost leases - Funder commitments to modify existing debt including: debt forgiveness; forgiveness of interest payable; reduction in interest rate (measured as amount of interest saved over term of loan).
+Commitments must contain no contingencies other than receipt of an HTC allocation or award.
+At the time of application, written documentation from the funder justifying the amount and the terms of the contribution must be provided.

+- Tax Increment Financing (TIF) for properties that cannot support an amortizing first mortgage.
+Calculate the net present value (NPV) by using NPV discounted by applicable federal rate (AFR) for the term of the TIF.
+Provide satisfactory documentation that the contribution is committed to the development at the time of application.
+The documentation must include a city council resolution indicating its intention to provide TIF assistance.
+The anticipated amount must be included in the resolution or a letter from the city.
+The documentation should include the TIF analysis from the city or its consultant. - Tax abatement and payments in lieu of taxes for properties that cannot support an amortizing first mortgage.
+Documentation must include the amount and term (up to the term of the Minnesota Housing deferred loan or LURA).
+Calculate net present value (NPV) by using NPV discounted by applicable federal rate (AFR) for the term of the abatement (up to the term of the Minnesota Housing deferred loan or LURA).